Sonrise Fishing

 Summary

-Join Captain Justen for a 5-person fishing trip on Galveston Bay.
-Choose between an early morning start at 7:00 AM or an afternoon adventure at 1:00 PM.
-You'll head out to prime spots in North or West Galveston Bay, where you can try your luck at catching Redfish, Speckled Trout, Flounder, Black Drum, and Sheepshead.
-No need to worry about gear – all fishing equipment and bait are provided.
-Just bring your fishing license and get ready for a day on the water.
-Captain Justen knows the bay inside and out, so you'll be in good hands as you cast your lines and wait for that telltale tug.
-Whether you're an experienced angler or new to fishing, this trip offers a great chance to enjoy the bay and hopefully land some impressive catches.
-Remember to book your spot in advance – with only room for five, these trips tend to fill up fast.
+Join Captain Justen for a 5-person fishing trip in Galveston Bay, Texas.
+You've got two options: an early bird 7 AM start or a laid-back 1 PM afternoon adventure.
+The captain knows all the prime spots in North and West Galveston Bay where you might land Redfish, Speckled Trout, Flounder, Black Drum, or Sheepshead.
+No need to worry about gear - all fishing equipment and bait are provided.
+Just remember to bring your fishing license, and you're set for a day on the water.
+Whether you're an experienced angler or new to fishing, this trip offers a chance to enjoy the bay's beauty and maybe catch dinner.
+With a small group size, you'll get personalized attention and plenty of room to cast.
+It's a great way to experience the local waters and potentially reel in some impressive catches.
+Book your spot now for a day of fishing, fun, and Texas coastal charm.

 5-Person Inshore Fishing Trip | Galveston Bay